 Improving a website’s usability help increase the site’s ease of use.
 It considerably reduces the amount of work that a user has to do to complete tasks on the website.

 Google doesn’t use the usability for ranking purposes.
-But you should think about real visitors, not about SEO only.
+But you should think about your real visitors, not SEO.
 So, the usability is important for success of website too.